Query

 input: "What's my name?"

-name: assistantThe agent will remember “Alice” from the first query when processing the second.
+name: assistantThe agent will remember “Alice” from the first query when processing the second because they share the same conversationId.

 Timeout Configuration